pretix/pretix-docs/docs/guides/products/index.md

 ![Page titled 'Product categories', showing a list of categories only containing 'Tickets' and a button for creating a new category.](../../assets/screens/products/categories.png "Product categories screenshot")

 Categories do several things.
-They help you group products into sensible categories both in the backend and in your shop.
+They help you group products sensibly, both in the backend and in your shop.
 Your shop page will display products grouped by categories which can help customers find the item they are looking for more easily.
 Sorting products into categories can help you keep track of them in the backend.

 Categories also separate normal products, which can be purchased directly, from additional products, which are only offered as add-ons to normal products.
 If you want to sell not only admission tickets, but also extras such as merchandise, you have to create a category for add-on products.
 You also need an extra category if you are planning to use the cross-selling feature.

+If you only sell a limited number of different products and you are not using the add-ons or cross-selling feature, then you do not need to edit or create any categories.

 In order to edit or create categories, navigate to :navpath:Your event → :fa3-ticket: Products → Categories:.
 This page lists all previously created product categories.